Student athlete

-Student athlete (or student–athlete) is a term used principally in the United States to describe students enrolled at postsecondary educational institutions, principally colleges and universities, but also at secondary schools, who participate in an organized competitive sport sponsored by that educational institution or school.
-The term student-athlete was coined in 1964 by Walter Byers, the first executive director of the National Collegiate Athletic Association (NCAA).
+Student athlete (or student–athlete) is a term used principally in universities in the United States and Canada to describe students enrolled at postsecondary educational institutions, principally colleges and universities, but also at secondary schools, who participate in organized competitive sports sponsored by that educational institution or school.
 The term is also interchangeable with the synonymous term “varsity athlete”.

-Description

-Educational institutions in the United States offer athletic scholarships to potential students that excel in sports and meet specific educational achievement standards.
-Intermural athletics in general and athletic scholarships, in particular, are regulated by organizations such as the National Collegiate Athletic Association (NCAA) or the National Association of Intercollegiate Athletics (NAIA), which set minimum standards for member institutions that govern both the granting and use of athletic scholarships.

-An athletic scholarship is a form of support for tuition, room, board, and related costs awarded to an individual based predominantly on ability in sport.
-Schools and student-athletes are subject to eligibility rules imposed by national or regional governing associations.
-Such requirements include maintaining at least a minimum grade point average.
-Student-athletes must be amateurs and may not participate in professional competition.
-Special treatment or incentives beyond the scope of the scholarships themselves are banned.
-The scholarships generally include academic support such as tutoring and library services.

-NCAA and NAIA limit the number of scholarships for players on college rosters.
+The term student-athlete was coined by Walter Byers, the first executive director of the National Collegiate Athletic Association (NCAA).
+It arose in response to a 1957 worker's compensation case filed by Billie Dwade Dennison, the widow of Ray Dennison, who died while playing football for Fort Lewis A&M (since renamed to Fort Lewis College).
+As Byers writes in his memoir, the word was designed to avoid the "dreaded notion that NCAA athletes could be identified as employees by state industrial commissions and the courts.
+We crafted the term student-athlete and soon it was embedded in all NCAA rules and interpretations as a mandated substitute for such words as players and athletes."

 Historical perspective

-Competitive intermural sports were introduced in post-secondary education in the United States in the nineteenth century.
+Competitive intramural sports were introduced in post-secondary education in the United States in the nineteenth century.
 The first popular collegiate sport was crew, but football began its reign as the leading collegiate sport in the late 1880s.
-As interest in football, so did injuries incurred in competition.
+As interest in football increased, so did injuries incurred in competition.
 The NCAA was born out of President Theodore Roosevelt's demand to reform college football.

 The relationship between educational institutions and sports has been controversial since the 1930s, with media coverage of sports generating significant revenue for schools in broadcast rights for school sports programs and increased enrollment resulting from athletic team success.
 Concerns about the role of intercollegiate athletics in post-secondary education and the conflicting demands faced by student-athletes remain.
-Proposition 48.

-Student athletes in high school

-Many states have strict rules for student-athletes, such as minimum academic performance standards sports eligibility.
-California, for example, expects a "2.0" GPA or a "C" average in every class.